husseinhesham24/cron_scheduler/README.md

    - `require "rufus-scheduler"`: Imports the Rufus-Scheduler gem for scheduling jobs.<br>

 **Adding a Job (`add_job` function)**
-   - The `add_job` function allows users to add a new job by specifying the expected interval, scheduling frequency, and a unique job identifier.
+   - The `add_job` function allows users to add a new job by specifying the expected interval, scheduling frequency, a unique job identifier, and a job implementation.
-   - It takes a `job_list` as a parameter, representing the list of job_identifiers to validate and make sure the uniqueness of job identifiers.
+   - It takes a `job_list` as a parameter, representing the list of job_identifiers to validate and ensure the uniqueness of job identifiers.
    - Users are prompted to enter the expected interval, schedule frequency, and job identifier, ensuring the inputs are valid.
    - The `CronScheduler` object is created, and a job is scheduled using the provided parameters.<br>